JianJiaT/tp/docs/UserGuide.md

 #### **_PARAMETERS_**
 `/n EXPENSE_NAME` : Name of the expense. <br>
 `/d DATE` : Date of the expense in the format dd-MM-yyyy. <br>
 `/a AMOUNT` : Amount of the expense.
-Must be a float/integer value, either 0 or 2 decimal places. <br>
+Must be a float/integer value, either 0 or 2 decimal places. the integer portion of the amount is limited to 7 digits <br>
 #### **_OPTIONAL PARAMETERS_**
 `/c CATEGORY` : Category of the expense.
 Category must be present in the category list.
 If not present, add the category using the `category add` command. <br>